PeterCAllen/2025-OSC-hackathon/index.md

 layout: page
 ---

-# 2025 Oz Single Cell Hackathon

 <p align="center">
   <img src="./images/dna_hackathon.gif" />
 </p>

 Welcome to the 2025 edition of Oz Single Cell Hackathon!

-This year's hackathon will be hosted in Sydney from 19th-21st May.
+**This year's hackathon will be hosted in Sydney from 19th-21st May.**

 ______________________________________________________________________________________________________